 You may download the color coded scripts which assist the doan ryo in striking bells and leading the chants here.
-Use these for home practice or services in other zendos.
-The doan and kokyo book in the Red Cedar Dharma Hall zendo have a complete set.
+Note that service scripts linked in below are hosted in Ananda.

 Monday - Thursday morning practice - brief dedication with well-being and memorial lists and precepts verse

 Wednesday evening practice - Alternating Services